Date of Degree

 Copyright 2006 Lisa Kristine Dykstra

 Dykstra, Lisa Kristine.
 "On pragmatic perception: do learners of Russian perceive the sociocultural weight of the address pronouns?."
-PhD diss., University of Iowa, 2006.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.